vinigfer/from-last-sync-forward/README.md

     * ssh-copy-id user@123.45.56.78

 Limitations:
-- rsync is using --protect-args option, so MAC OS X users will have trouble since this option is not present on MAX
+- rsync is using --protect-args option, so MAC OS X users will have trouble since this option is not present on MAC